foundersandcoders/git-workflow-workshop-for-two/README.md

 - resolving merge conflicts
 - pushing to remote repository
 - creating a pull request on Github
-- merging a pull request to remote master branch
+- merging a pull request on GitHub